PrincetonUniversity/hpc_beginning_workshop/02_connecting/README.md

 command line utils](/hpc_beginning_workshop/util/).

+## SSH Keys: `ssh` and `scp` without typing passwords

+Typing passwords every time you want to connect to a machine or, more annoying, every time you want to copy a file to/from a remote machine gets annoying quickly.
+One solution is to enable passwordless login/remote operations by generating a public/private pair of *ssh keys* and using them to negotiate the connection.
+The procedure is explained in [this guide](https://github.com/PrincetonUniversity/removing_tedium/tree/master/02_passwordless_logins).

 ## <a name="tmux">Staying connected (tmux)</a>

 This comes up very frequently when you're connected to Nobel, where tasks are